 At the end of every year, Primary 6 students put up a Graduation Art Exhibition as a mark of them having come to the end of their primary school art education.
 This showcase displays the peak of their art education journey in 6 years of primary school life, where they have developed sound social emotional and life skills that has allowed them to create such meaningful Art.

-In 2019, the theme for the Graduation Art Exhibition was Self and The Immediate Environment.
-Students ideate and create works of art that shows their interpretation of themselves and the environment at large.
+In 2020, the theme for the Graduation Art Exhibition was A Changing World.
+Students ideate and create works of art that show their awareness on social and global issues.